Nolan Jones Player Props: Rockies vs. Brewers

 Nolan Jones At The Plate

-- He has hit a home run in 16.7% of his games this season, and 4.3% of his trips to the plate.
+- He has hit a long ball in nine games this year (16.4%), homering in 4.3% of his trips to the plate.

-- In 27.8% of his games this year, Jones has had at least one RBI.
-He's picked up more than one in 14.8% and driven in three or more of his team's runs in two contests.
+- In 27.3% of his games this year, Jones has tallied at least one RBI.
+In eight of those games (14.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 20 of 54 games this season, and more than once 4 times.
+- He has scored in 36.4% of his games this season, with two or more runs scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.